 - Users can only view data relevant to them

 These are some implementation challenges that need to be considered carefully by enterprises before opting for a private Blockchain.

 Interoperability: An interoperable ecosystem enables multiple users from separate blockchain networks to interact.
 Without interoperability unconnected systems will be independent silos unable to communicate or transact.

 Legacy systems: Existing legacy networks can create hurdles for implementing blockchain – changing them would require time and investments.

 Skillsets: Skilled people are required to develop the blockchain network efficiently, which could mean new IT personnel will be required for the workforce.

-Enterprise Blockchain has been chosen by a multitude of organizations from a variety of verticals which hope to reap the benefits of a permissioned peer-to-peer blockchain network that ensures their sensitive information is secure and everyone is accountable.
+Enterprise Blockchain has been chosen by a multitude of organizations from a variety of verticals that hope to reap the benefits of a permission peer-to-peer blockchain network that ensures their sensitive information is secure and everyone is accountable.
 As interoperability becomes easier and collaborations increase, private blockchains will become the game-changer that many experts have predicted.

 Looking for help here?